harvard-library/acorn/README.md

+## Please Note:
+ACORN is currently under a reimplementation effort to migrate the existing solution from PHP to an Angular/Node.js solution.
+Harvard is committed to release the new version once we have completed the migration.
+The new version will come with working Docker images that should make startup easier and will support Passport authentication modules so you should be able to plug in better autentication.
+We are no longer maintaining this PHP code base due to age of the system and the difficulty to migrate from a Zend platform to a newer platform like Laravel.

 ## What is ACORN?

 ACORN (A Conservation Records Network) is a workflow management system and database for preservation documentation to be used by conservators of artistic and historic materials.
 It has been in use by Harvard University conservators since 2009.